catamphetamine/react-phone-number-input/README.md

 npm install react-phone-number-input --save
 ```

-If you're not using a bundler then use a [standalone version from a CDN](https://gitlab.com/catamphetamine/react-phone-number-input/#cdn).
+Alternatively, one could include it on a web page [directly](#cdn) via a `<script/>` tag.

-The component uses [`libphonenumber-js`](https://www.npmjs.com/package/libphonenumber-js) for phone number parsing and formatting.
+This component installs [`libphonenumber-js`](https://www.npmjs.com/package/libphonenumber-js) dependency for phone number parsing and formatting.

 ## Use

-The component comes in two variants: "with country select" and "without country select".
+This component comes in two variants: "with country select" and "without country select".

 ## With country select

 "With country select" component requires two properties: `value` and `onChange(value)`.
-[See the list of all available `props`](http://catamphetamine.gitlab.io/react-phone-number-input/docs/index.html#phoneinputwithcountry).
+[See the list of all available `props`](https://catamphetamine.gitlab.io/react-phone-number-input/docs/index.html#phoneinputwithcountry).

 ```js
 import 'react-phone-number-input/style.css'